Nikkei extends rally, breaks above 25-day average

-TOKYO, Aug 7 The Nikkei share average edged higher on Tuesday, extending the previous session's sharp rally, driven by strength in steelmakers after U.S. peer AK Steel announced price increases in a sign of an improving business.
+TOKYO The Nikkei share average edged higher on Tuesday, extending the previous session's sharp rally, driven by strength in steelmakers after U.S. peer AK Steel (AKS.N) announced price increases in a sign of an improving business.

 "Everyone that I speak to is cashed up as they can be," said a Tokyo-based analyst who declined to be identified.